realworldocaml/book/en/guided-tour.md

 ## Imperative programming

-So far, we've only written so-called _pure_ or _functional_ code, meaning that we didn't write any code that modified a variable or value after its creation.
-Indeed, almost all of the data structures we've encountered so far are _immutable_, meaning there's no way in the language to modify them at all.
+The code we've written so far has been almost entirely _pure_ or _functional_, which roughly speaking means that the code in question doesn't modify variables or values as part of its execution.
+Indeed, almost all of the data structures we've encountered are _immutable_, meaning there's no way in the language to modify them at all.
 This is a quite different style from _imperative_ programming, where computations are structured as sequences of instructions that operate by making modifications to the state of the program.

 Functional code is the default in OCaml, with variable bindings and most data structures being immutable.
 But OCaml also has excellent